Writing tips and tricks: Learn to write in a series of fun chapters.

 · *** David Shields, Reality Hunger, "412' John Berger, p.
 139; '421,' David Foster Wallace, p.
 141, Alfred A. Knopf, 2010.

 · **** Lee K. Abbott, "Fifty Years of Puerto Del Sol," Puerto Del Sol, Vol, 50, 2015, p.
 194.

 · ***** David Bayles and Ted Orland, Art and Fear, Capra Press 1997 p.
 89.

 · ****** Mary L. Tabor, The Woman Who Never Cooked, Mid-list Press, 2006.
 Mary L. Tabor, The Woman Who Never Cooked, 2nd edition, Outer Banks Publishing Group, 2013.

 · ******* "Inspiration and Obsession in Life and Literature," Joyce Carol Oates, New York Review of Books, August 13, 2015.

 Questions and comments welcome.
 A PayPal button (top right), if you like what you've read, any donation would help.
-Also: Do note that for some reason, if you are on Safari, comments appear to be disabled (a Safari problem).
-So, use Chrome to comment or ask me a question and sign into Google or Chrome first so that I know who you are!
-I guess Apple and Google are not getting along?
-Who knows? ... and, if anyone does, please let me know.
+Also: Do note that for some reason, if you are on Safari, to comment, you must go to 1.
+Safari preferences: See the drop-down menu in up left corner under "Safari".
+Then 2. go to Privacy and 3. uncheck "cross-tracking".
+You can now easily comment and can turn cross-tracking back on after you comment.
+Or, use Chrome to comment or ask me a question.
+Helps to sign into Google or Chrome first so that I know who you are!

 If you want one-on-one help, I offer, for a small fee, via Zoom, a compressed SEVEN-session course with slides and more experiments than in these chapters I am giving away for free.